Gautam8080/Classification-and-regression-trees/README.md

                            {t=T : t(A) <= x} {t=T : t(A) > x}

 Root node receives entire training set.
 Root node asks a question about one of features and (true or false) seperates the node into 2 branches.
-The question being asked at a nide can vary with features.
+The question being asked at a node can vary with features.
 In case of numbers, the seperation can be based on a threshold, otherwise, it can be a simple if-else statement.
 Let's take an example-

 Given we have a dataset: